comychitz/knowledge/other/mathematics/README.md

 down to any smaller piece.
 Other natural numbers that can be broken down, known as *composites*, have been proven to have a *prime factorization*.
-In other words, they can be composed of only prime numbers - this is known as the *Fundamental thereom of arithmetic*.
+In other words, they can be composed of only prime numbers - this is known as the *Fundamental theorem of arithmetic*.

 There are many applications that make use of prime numbers in science and engineering, which is why unlocking the key to producing and/or verifying prime numbers is an important open problem in the world of mathematics.

 Moreover, prime numbers have also shown to have interesting properties, such as:
 * (TODO)